Divorce | San Diego Family Law Blog

 Part of any divorce involves the division of assets as well as debts.
 California is a community property state.
 All debts acquired by either spouse throughout the marriage are divided equally, including property debt.

 Obligations incurred before marriage are the responsibility of the spouse who incurred them.
 While this may sound straightforward, these financial matters often prove to be incredibly complex.
-It is essential to have the assistance of an experienced divorce attorney to manage this critical facet of divorce.read more
+It is essential to have the assistance of an experienced San Diego divorce attorney to manage this critical facet of divorce.read more

 How to Tell Your Children You’re Getting Divorced